pimoroni/yukon/docs/modules/audio_amp.md

 ### Onboard Sensors

 The Audio Amp module features an onboard thermistor, letting its temperature be monitored.
 This can be read by calling `.read_temperature()`.

+## Restrictions

+:warning: AudioAmpModule makes use of MicroPython's I2S system to drive the amplifier.
+Currently this system only supports two instances at any one time, meaning only two modules can be used simultaneously.

 ## References